PouyaGhahramanian/Text-Categorization-Datasets/README.md

 # Text-Categorization-Datasets
 This repo contains information about a couple of datasets for text categorization.
+See Datasets.md file for more details.